 We hope this interview about Ada’s IB experience will motivate current students as they navigate their IB journey!

-Question: Maybe we could start with a small introduction!
+Q: Maybe we could start with a small introduction!
 Along with the IB, did you participate in any extracurriculars in school?

 Yes!
 My school ECs were: varsity girls basketball team for all 4 years of high school, ME to WE youth council for 2 years, IBSA (an IB student’s association as a mentor & events volunteer) for 2 years, school band for 1 year, and Science Senior Scholars (a science tutoring program) for 1 year.
 And outside of school, I was an assistant camp counsellor at YMCA summer camps for two summers!

-Question: (if it was a choice), what made you choose the IB?
+Q: (If it was a choice), what made you choose the IB?

 Well, doing the IB was my choice.
 I had many family members and friends who were IB alumni.
 I have always considered them role models, especially in terms of their achievements after their IB experience.
 They all told me great things about the courses they had taken and about the learning environment.
 All that made me see the IB as a challenging but really motivational program, which it turned out to be!